bricker/metabase/docs/developers-guide/driver-changelog.md

 # Driver Interface Changelog

+## Metabase 0.51.0

+- The multimethod `metabase.driver/truncate!` has been added.
+This method is used to delete a table's rows in the most efficient way possible, even if this means skipping triggers or resetting the auto_increment counters.
+  This is currently only required for drivers that support the `:uploads` feature, and has a default implementation for JDBC-based drivers.

 ## Metabase 0.49.1

 - Another driver feature has been added: `describe-fields`.
 If a driver opts-in to supporting this feature, The